matematiflo/SumsOfSquares/README.md

 git clone https://github.com/matematiflo/SumsOfSquares.git
 ```

-If you already have [Lean 4](https://lean-lang.org) installed on your machine, make sure download the Mathlib binaries via the command line
+If you already have [Lean 4](https://lean-lang.org) installed on your machine, make sure to download the Mathlib binaries via the command line

 ```console
 lake exe cache get